bytefish/bytefish.de/blog/aspnet_core_error_handling.md

 }
 ```

 That also means: You should wrap all calls to the generated Kiota `ApiClient` inside a `try-catch` block.
-Blazor
+Blazor doesn't have a notion of
-doesn't have a notion of a "Global Exception Handler", so bubbling up exceptions probably isn't useful.
+a "Global Exception Handler", so bubbling up exceptions probably isn't useful.
+Who is going to catch them?
+Your Error Boundary probably?

 We can then write an `ApplicationErrorTranslator`, that takes an `ODataError` and converts it into a nicely
 localized error message.
 It uses an `IStringLocalizer<SharedResource>` to lookup the error code in a